jyhong836/jyhong.gitlab.io/content/publication/2023finetune_privacy/index.md

 publication: In *the 2nd IEEE Conference on Secure and Trustworthy Machine Learning*
 publication_short: SaTML

-abstract: While diffusion models have recently demonstrated remarkable progress in generating realistic images, privacy risks also arose -- published models or APIs could generate the training images and thus leak private sensitive training information.
-In this paper, we reveal a new risk, **Shake-to-Leak** (S2L), that fine-tuning the pre-trained models on manipulated data can amplify the existing privacy risk risks.
-We demonstrate that S2L could happen in various off-the-shelf fine-tuning strategies for diffusion models, including embedding-based ones (DreamBooth and Textual Inversion), and parameter-efficient methods (LoRA and Hypernetwork) and their combinations.
-S2L can amplify the state-of-the-art membership inference attack (MIA) on diffusion models by up to 5% (absolute difference) attacking AUC and also achieve significant results in data extraction.
-This discovery underscores that the privacy risk problem with diffusion models may be even more severe than previously recognized.
+abstract: "While diffusion models have recently demonstrated remarkable progress in generating realistic images, privacy risks also arise: published models or APIs could generate training images and thus leak privacy-sensitive training information.
+In this paper, we reveal a new risk, Shake-to-Leak (S2L), that fine-tuning the pre-trained models with manipulated data can amplify the existing privacy risks.
+We demonstrate that S2L could occur in various standard fine-tuning strategies for diffusion models, including concept-injection methods (DreamBooth and Textual Inversion) and parameter-efficient methods (LoRA and Hypernetwork), as well as their combinations.
+In the worst case, S2L can amplify the state-of-the-art membership inference attack (MIA) on diffusion models by 5.4% (absolute difference) AUC and can increase extracted private samples from almost 0 samples to 16.3 samples on average per target domain.
+This discovery underscores that the privacy risk with diffusion models is even more severe than previously recognized.
+Codes are available at https://github.com/VITA-Group/Shake-to-Leak."

 # Summary.
 An optional shortened abstract.
 summary: We propose a new risk to published generative models that finetuning on generated samples can exacerbate the privacy leakage.